 • procurement of a sample for culture and sensitivity testing

 • aggressive antibiotic treatment

 • securement of the airway by tracheostomy if necessary, and

 • drainage of the swelling to reduce pressure.

 British Dental Journal 2009.
 Cervicofacial infection of dental origin presenting to Maxillofacial units in the UK - A national audit

-Cervico-Fascial Space Infections / Cervico-Facial Cellulitis /
+Cervico-Fascial Space Infections / Cervico-Facial Cellulitis / Peri-Mandibular Infections

 Due to the strategic position of the wisdom tooth (3rd molar) at the junction of a number of different fascial spaces, any infection in this area

-|Last Updated 1st March 2011
+|Last Updated 1st January 2020